The New Default. Your hub for building smart, fast, and sustainable AI software

 When To Choose Proprietary Models

 You need cutting-edge performance immediately.
-Proprietary models like GPT and Claude lead in raw performance and capabilities, particularly on complex reasoning tasks.
+Proprietary models like GPT and Claude lead in raw performance and capability, particularly on complex reasoning tasks.
 If your application demands the absolute best performance and you can't wait for open-source models to catch up, proprietary options deliver.

 When To Choose Open-Source Models